Alcàsser Girls

-Miriam García Iborra, Antonia Gómez Rodríguez and Desirée Hernández Folch, known as the Alcàsser Girls (Valencian: Les xiquetes d'Alcàsser, Spanish: Las niñas de Alcácer), were three teenage girls from Alcàsser, Valencia, Spain, who were kidnapped, raped, tortured and murdered after hitchhiking to visit a nightclub in the nearby town of Picassent on 13 November 1992.
-The case became notorious in Spain because of the brutality of the crimes, the highly-criticised police investigation and the resulting media coverage.
+Desirée Hernández Folch, Miriam García Iborra and Antonia Gómez Rodríguez, collectively known as the Alcàsser Girls (Valencian: Les xiquetes d'Alcàsser, Spanish: Las niñas de Alcácer), were three teenage girls from Alcàsser, Valencia, Spain, who were kidnapped, raped, tortured and murdered after hitchhiking to visit a nightclub in the nearby town of Picassent on 13 November 1992.
+The case became notorious within Spain due to the brutality of the crimes, the highly-criticised police investigation and the resulting media coverage.

-The autopsies revealed the existence of seven hairs with seven distinct DNA profiles, none of them belonging to any of the girls or either of their alleged murderers, Antonio Anglés and Miguel Ricart.
+Autopsies revealed the existence of seven hairs with seven distinct DNA profiles, none of them belonging to any of the girls or either of their alleged murderers, Antonio Anglés and Miguel Ricart.
 Of the two, Ricart was the only one jailed; the whereabouts of Anglés, still among Interpol's most wanted criminals, remains unknown.

 Disappearance

-On 13 November 1992, Miriam García, Antonia 'Toñi' Gómez, and Desirée Hernández, all from the municipality of Alcàsser, sought to attend a secondary school party that was going to be held at Coolor, a popular discothèque located on the outskirts of Picassent, four kilometres away.
+On 13 November 1992, Miriam García, Antonia 'Toñi' Gómez and Desirée Hernández, all from the municipality of Alcàsser, sought to attend a secondary school party scheduled to be held at Coolor, a popular discothèque located on the outskirts of Picassent, four kilometres away.
 Miriam asked her father, Fernando García, to pick them up and drive them to the club, but he was suffering from influenza and was unable to do so.
 The girls thus resorted to hitchhiking, as they had done the previous summer.
 A young couple from Alcàsser took the three girls to a petrol station near Picassent, where a resident witnessed them climb into a sedan – thought to be a white Opel Corsa – carrying a group of men.
 It was the last time the girls would be seen alive.